andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 print(chr(65))  # A

 print("------comparing strings------")
-# In Python, strings are compared considering unicode.
+# In Python, strings are compared considering unicode values.
 print("A" < "B")  # True

 # In Python, String Comparison is done character by character.